 Relatively few customers account for a substantial portion of the Company's revenues.
-In the second quarter of 2016, three retailers accounted for 79% of our total net sales, with our largest retailer accounting for 28% of our net sales.
-In the first six months of 2016, three retailers accounted for 77% of our total net sales, with our largest retailer accounting for 29% of our net sales.
-At June 30, 2016, three retailers accounted for 86% of our accounts receivable, with our largest retailer representing 43% of our accounts receivable.
-In the second quarter of 2015, three retailers accounted for 76% of our total net sales, with our largest retailer sales, with our largest retailer accounting for 45% of our net sales.
-In the first six months of 2015, three customers accounted for 75% of our total net sales, with our largest customer accounting for 45% of our net sales.
-At June 30, 2015, three customers accounted for 88% of our accounts receivable, with our largest customer representing 58% of our accounts receivable.
+In the second quarter of 2017, three customers accounted for 87% of our total net sales, with our largest customer accounting for 41% of our net sales.
+In the first six months of 2017, three customers accounted for 88% of our total net sales, with our largest customer accounting for 42% of our net sales.
+At June 30, 2017, three customers accounted for 89% of our accounts receivable, with our largest customer representing 45% of our accounts receivable.
+In the second quarter of 2016, three customers accounted for 79% of our total net sales, with our largest customer accounting for 28% of our net sales.
+In the first six months of 2016, three customers accounted for 77% of our total net sales, with our largest customer accounting for 29% of our net sales.
+At June 30, 2016, three customers accounted for 86% of our accounts receivable, with our largest customer accounting for 29% of our net sales.
+At June 30, 2016, three customers accounted for 86% of our accounts receivable, with our largest customer accounting for 29% of our net sales.
+At June 30, 2016, three customers accounted for 86% of our accounts receivable, with our largest customer accounting for 29% of our net sales.
+At June 30, 2016, three customers accounted for 86% of our accounts receivable, with our largest customer representing 43% of our accounts receivable.